 A building lot that has frontage along a private or public road which is narrower than the minimum permitted lot width or frontage line length for the district in which it is located.
 The term "Flag Lot" does not refer to the shape of a lot.
-Lots may take the shape of a flag provided they meet the standards of the district in which it is located.
+Lots may take the shape of a flag provided they meet the standards of the district in which it is Incated see Roof, Flat.